ESMValGroup/ESMValCore/doc/api/esmvalcore.api.recipe.rst

     >>> output = recipe.run(session)
     <log messages>

-:py:meth:`esmvalcore.experimental.RecipeInfo.run` returns an object that contains the locations of the data and figures (not implemented yet).
+:py:meth:`esmvalcore.experimental.Recipe.run` returns an object that contains the locations of the data and figures (not implemented yet).

 API reference
 *************

-.. automodule:: esmvalcore.experimental.recipe_info
+.. automodule:: esmvalcore.experimental.recipe